Menu Close

 Acts 4:23-37

 Q.1.
 How did the church evaluate the opposition of the Jewish leaders?
 What was their prayer request?
-How did God answer their pleadings? – (Acts 4:23-31)
+How did God answer their petitions? – (Acts 4:23-31)

 Q.2.
 What was the initial role of the apostles?
 How did the early believers show their oneness?
 What did Barnabas do?
 How did he get his name? – (Acts 4:32-37)

-God was extending the impact of the apostles, with accompanying signs and wonders (Acts 4:30).
-However, mostly people were being transformed forever through the preaching of the Gospel, as – with great power the apostles were giving testimony to the resurrection of the Lord Jesus, and abundant grace was upon them all (Acts 4:33).
-Though almsgiving was part of the Jewish religion, there was still much poverty and hardship in the cities (Jn.9:8; Acts 3:2-3).
-Since there was no social welfare system in place, the early church expressed its love for others by sharing what they had and ensuring that none were left in need (Acts 4:32 & 34-35).
-In fact, many sold their surplus properties and brought the proceeds to the apostles for distribution.
+God was extending the impact of the apostles, with accompanying signs and wonders (see Acts 4:30).
+However, most people were being transformed forever through the preaching of the gospel, as – with great power the apostles were giving testimony to the resurrection of the Lord Jesus, and abundant grace was upon them all (Acts 4:33).
+Though almsgiving was part of the Jewish religion, there was still much poverty and hardship in the cities (see Jn.9:8; Acts 3:2-3).
+Without a functioning welfare system in place, the early church expressed its love for others by sharing what they had to ensure that none were left in need (see Acts 4:32 & 34-35 c.f.
+Jn 13:34-35)).
+In fact, some even sold surplus property and brought the proceeds to the apostles for distribution.
 They did not sell the homes they lived in, but literally – ‘as many as were owners of lands or houses were selling them’ (Acts 4:34-35).
 A prominent leader in the church did the same.
 He sold a tract of land – Now Joseph, a Levite of Cyprian birth, who was also called Barnabas by the apostles … which translated means Son of Encouragement (Acts 4:36).
 His nickname said it all.
-He was greatly used by God in church planting.
+He was greatly used by God in the growth of the early church.

-Posted in Acts, Church History, Day 1, Bible Books, New Testament, BRP Plus, Chapter 4, Year 5, Week 16
+Posted in Day 1, Bible Books, Acts, BRP Plus, New Testament, Church History, Chapter 4, Year 5, Week 16